Voice Clone Has Unnatural Breathing and Pauses

 Q: Why does the same script sound natural in one model and unnatural in another?

 Each model’s breath inference is trained differently.
-Switching from ElevenLabs to PlayHT (or vice versa) can fix breathing for one script and break another.
-Test critical scripts on both.
+Switching from Eleven v3 to v2, or from ElevenLabs to PlayHT, can fix breathing for one script and break another.
+Test critical scripts on the exact model you will ship on.

 Q: Can I record my own breath sounds and splice them in?